diegodinizf/House-Rocket/README.md

 ## Solution Planning

 In the end of the project it will be delivered:
-- .csv report containing:
+- .csv report containing ("csv reports" folder):
   - recommended properties for buying
   - sale price suggestion in the season
   - indicator of whether or not the property could be renovated to increase the sale price

-- Dashboard in Streamlit
+- Dashboard in Streamlit containing:
+  - filter options: price, bedrooms, bathrooms, waterfront
+  - overview map with price distribution
+  - density portfolio Map with recommendations
+  - download option of the 3 .csv reports mentioned above

  ### Tools

   In this project was used:
-  - Python
+  - Python (pandas, numpy, matplotlib, seaborn, folium, plotly)
+  - Visual Code Studio
   - Jupyter Notebook
   - Streamlit
+  - Version Control with git and github

  ### Process and Methods